hendrik-weiler/xmlparser-cpp/readme.md

 ## Description

-This is a simple XML parser written in C++ as shared library for loading on demand.
+This is a simple XML parser written in C++ as static library.
 Its possible that the parser is not complete and may not work for all XML files.
-It was a excercise to learn more about shared library usage.
+It was a excercise to learn more about shared libraries but static seems to be recommended.

 ### Features
 - Tags